DUNE-DAQ/runconf-ui/docs/quick_start.md

 ![Highlighted adjustable tab](_static/adjustable_elements.png)

-> **Note:** If the object containing an adjustable element is disabled, you will not be able to modify it in this menu.
+> **Note:** If the object containing an adjustable element is excluded, you will not be able to modify it in this menu.